-- 1. Click on the button to add another Symbol level. - 2.
-Move the new symbol at the bottom of the list clicking the button. - 3.
+- 2. Move the new symbol at the bottom of the list clicking the \checkmark button. - 3.
 Choose a good color to fill the water polygons. - 4.
 Click on Marker of the Geometry generator symbology and change the circle with another shape as your wish. - 5.
 Try experimenting other options to get more useful results.

-2.4.14 ?
+2.4.14 ????
 Follow Along: Creating a Custom SVG Fill